 Waste emissions are insignificant (<0.1%) in the context of our Scope 3 emissions, and thus not relevant to our organisation.
 We generate very little waste in our operations and the vast majority is recovered and/or recycled.
-Therefore, 0 emissions associated with this Scope 3 category.
+The amount sent to incineration in 2020 amounts to 452 t CO2, according to Norwegian emission factors for energy recovery.

-Business travel
+Business trave